-- 8.22 The Council will continue to ensure the prudent management of its investments and for giving priority firstly to the security of the capital. - 8.23 The Council will continue to ensure that procedures for monitoring, assessing and mitigating the risk of loss of invested sums are robust.
-The Board, acting in accordance with the Terms of Reference set out in Appendix B hereto, will play a vital role in assessing investment proposals early on and thereafter monitoring projects and overall performance of the Portfolio. - 8.24 Financial performance is monitored by officers and members on a regular basis.
+- 9.22 The Council will continue to ensure the prudent management of its investments and for giving priority firstly to the security of the capital. - 9.23 The Council will continue to ensure that procedures for monitoring, assessing and mitigating the risk of loss of invested sums are robust.
+The Board, acting in accordance with the Terms of Reference approved by Council as part of the MTFS 2023 -27 will play a vital role in assessing investment proposals early on and thereafter monitoring projects and overall performance of the Portfolio. - 9.24 Financial performance is monitored by officers and members on a regular basis.
 The Cabinet and the Scrutiny Commission will receive regular MTFS monitoring reports which include information on the operation of the Fund.
-These bodies also receive an annual report on investment activity undertaken during each financial year which also provides an update on ongoing projects. - 8.25 Officers have continuous oversight of matters relating to property assets held for both service delivery and investment purposes.
-These are monitored through the Asset Management Working Group and the Corporate Property Steering Group chaired by the Director of Corporate Resources. - 8.26 Effective management and control of risk are prime objectives in the management of the Fund.
+These bodies also receive an annual report on investment activity undertaken during each financial year which also provides an update on ongoing projects. - 9.25 Officers have continuous oversight of matters relating to property assets held for both service delivery and investment purposes.
+These are monitored through the Asset Management Property Group and the Corporate Property Steering Group chaired by the Director of Corporate Resources. - 9.26 Effective management and control of risk are prime objectives in the management of the Fund.
 Any risk identified will form part of the managing departments Risk Register Which will be managed and mitigated and reassessed regularly in accordance with the Council's usual practice.
 Where appropriate, any significant risks will be captured on the Council's Corporate Risk Register which is overseen and monitored by the Council's Corporate Governance Committee.